cschwarz-stat-sfu-ca/SPAS/cran-commits.md

   sub-directories of 1Mb or more:
     libs  12.2Mb

-  Compiled Template Model Builder (TMB) code that is automatically generated.
+  Compiled Template Model Builder (TMB) code that is automatically generated by the TMB R package.

 * checking CRAN incoming feasibility ...
 NOTE
    Maintainer: ‘Carl James Schwarz <cschwarz.stat.sfu.ca@gmail.com>’ Version contains large components (2020.1)

   This is the 2020 release of the package.

+## Reverse dependencies
+None.